samikannup53/eCommerce-Add-to-Cart-Using-React-Router/README.md

 A clean and user-friendly layout ensures a consistent user experience on various screen sizes.

 ## Tech Stack 💫
+- ReactJs
+- React Router
 - HTML
-- Tailwind CSS
+- Tailwind CSS for styling
-- Javascript
-- React
+- JavaScript for Functionality

 ## Deployed - URL 🌐
 Below is the Deployed URL